Aaron M. Olsen is a partner in the employment law and complex consumer litigation departments of Haeggquist & Eck.

 Aaron is currently local counsel for two groups of immigrant parents and children separated at the Mexican border under the United States government’s “zero tolerance” immigration policy.
 He is also serving as local counsel in a case seeking to uphold The Information Quality Act to ensure government agencies properly disseminate information about immigrants.
 Aaron has also dedicated much of his time to charitable organizations throughout San Diego.

-Aaron has been selected to the California Super Lawyers List every year since 2015, an accolade given to only a small percent of attorneys in Southern California, and his written work has appeared in the California State Bar Litigation Review and San Diego Lawyer.
+Aaron has been selected to the California Super Lawyers List every year since 2015, an accolade given to only a small percent of attorneys in Southern California, he was selected as a 2021 Leaders in the Law Awards Finalist in the San Diego Business Journal, and his written work has appeared in the California State Bar Litigation Review and San Diego Lawyer.

 Aaron grew up alpine ski racing and competing in downhill mountain bike venues across the country.
 This competitive drive drew Aaron to triathlons, with him completing his first 140.6-mile Ironman triathlon in 2015.
 While he continues to enjoy the outdoors, Aaron’s true passion these days is spending time with his wife and two children.